 Verify Max Worker Threads Setting

 This rule checks the max worker threads server option for potentially incorrect settings.
 Setting the max worker threads option to a small value may prevent enough threads from servicing incoming client requests in a timely manner and could lead to "thread starvation".
-However, setting the option to a large value can waste address space, because each active thread consumes 512 KB on 32-bit servers and up to 4 MB on 64-bit servers.
+However, setting the option to a large value can waste address space, because each active thread consumes up to 4 MB on 64-bit servers.